 Candidates must follow the degree regulations in chapters 4 and 5.
 For entrance requirements, see chapter 1.

-The normal sequence for the six human kinetics degrees and majors are as follows:
+The normal sequence for the six human kinetics degrees and majors are as follows: Subject A and Science A are minors in the respective programs below.

 BA in Human Kinetics with Major in Kinesiology